Datagirlcmr/Advent-of-Code/README.md

 </p>

 # What's this About
-For Prctice Purposes and to enlighten anyone looking for solutions to thee quizzes in Ruby.
+For Practice Purposes and to enlighten anyone looking for solutions to these quizzes in Ruby.

 # Validations